Zytegeist/what-is-git-demo/005-git-merge-conflict.md

 ### Step Three: Check out the remote branch
 You always want to start your branches from the main branch.
 In this case it is master.
 In most cases that will be develop. \
-* Notice when we checkout out master we do not need the `-b` argument, but when we checkout a new branch we must use `-b`.
+* Notice when we checkout out a branch that already exists we do not need the `-b` argument.

 ```
 $ git checkout master
-$ git checkout -b JIRA-005-merge-conflict
+$ git checkout JIRA-005-merge-conflict
 ```
 Navigate and review the changes to the 005-git-merge-conflict-md file.